Thinkwise/docs/docs/iam_dev/roles.md

 ### Create roles

-To create a new role, click the *Add* button on the *Role*s tab page.
+To create a new role, click the *Add* button on the *Role*'s tab page.
 Add a name and description to the role and click *Save*.

 Only use the *All rights* option for the administrator role.
 All other roles should provide a minimum set of rights required for the corresponding task or feature.